 Excellent customer service and good selection of pulses, spices and frozen items.
 We've tried a few different Indian grocery stores in the area and this one seems to be the best of the lot.
 One of the owners was at the front when we went and he was incredibly courteous and helpful.
 An absolutely wonderful shopping experience.

 I read other reviews about Royal India and have not been so cannot compare.
 However, I came in because I found this place between my work and home and needed a few items.
 As soon as I walked in the owners greeted me and asked me if I wanted tea (they were making some for themselves).
 They made me feel as though it was a homey environment rather than a place of business.
 I would definitely return.

 NOTES: They're located in the CORNER of the shopping center.
 You actually have to enter (2) doors to get to it.
 At first it seems small until you realize there's a second larger room in the back housing the bulk of their supplies.
 The Indian couple owners are VERY helpful!
-If they don't have something they'll get it for you in (1) week. * They take Credit Card IF your order is more than $20.
-Otherwise it's cash only.
+If they don't have something they'll get it for you in (1) week.